-If the Respondent is found responsible for a violation of the conduct as set forth in this Appendix B, the Formal Resolution process concludes with Sanctions, described in Section C of the Law School's Sexual Misconduct Policy.
+If the Respondent is found responsible for a violation of the conduct as set forth in this Appendix B, the Formal Resolution process concludes with Sanctions, described in Section B(3) of Appendix A of the Law School's Sexual Misconduct Policy.
 If the Respondent is found not to have violated the Law School's Sexual Misconduct Policy, the Formal Resolution has concluded.